jalpaashara/kg_jalpaashara_2020/README.md

 <ol>
   <li>When s1 and s2 are not of the same length there are characters without a mapping and hence returning false in that case.<br>
   For example, <br>Case 1: s1 = bar & s2 = fo, r in s1 doesn't have any valid mapping in s2.<br>
   Case 2: s1 = fo & s2 = bar, s2 has an extra character but I am not sure what to consider in this case.
-If this were to be a valid scenerio I have explained the necessary changes required in the code in the [Possible Valid Scenerio](#possible-valid-scenerio) section below.</li>
+If this were to be a valid scenerio I have explained the necessary changes required in the code in the <b>Possible Valid Scenerio</b> section below.</li>
   <li>A character in s1 can be mapped with the same character in s2.
 For example, if s1 = mom & s2 = pop this will return true.</li>
   <li>From the example in the question: given s1 = bar and s2 = foo , print "true ", assuming that multiple characters in s1 can be mapped to the same character in s2 (a->o & r->o).</li>
 </ol>